Soups

 Serving and Pairings

 Baked potato soup pairs wonderfully with crusty bread or a fresh garden salad.
-For extra flavor, serve with a dollop of sour cream and a sprinkle of additional bacon or cheese on top.
+It’s also delightful topped with additional cheese, crispy bacon bits, or a dollop of sour cream.

 Storage and Reheating

-Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-To reheat, warm gently on the stove or in the microwave.
-This soup can also be frozen for up to 2 months; just remember to leave out the cream until reheating.
+Store leftover soup in an airtight container in the refrigerator for up to 3 days.
+To reheat, warm it gently on the stove or in the microwave.
+This soup can be frozen for up to 3 months; just be aware it may alter the texture slightly.

 Cooking Mistakes